lherbeng/kubernetes/runbook-url/highloadaverage.md

 ** Mitigation: **

-Identify and kill any resource-intensive processes.
+- Terminate any processes consuming excessive resources.
+To terminate a process, use the command: kill <PID> (replace <PID> with the process ID of the resource-intensive process).
-Optimize the code or application for better performance.
+- Optimize the code or application for better performance.
-Upgrade hardware resources if the load is consistently high and causing performance degradation.
+- Consider upgrading hardware if the high load persists and affects system performance.